Research

 Caplette, L., & Turk-Browne, N. B. (in preparation).
 Assessing the abstractness of visual representations using deep image synthesis and behavior. [related poster]

-Caplette, L., & Turk-Browne, N. B. (forthcoming).
+Caplette, L., & Turk-Browne, N. B. (2024).
 Computational reconstruction of mental representations using human behavior.
-Nature Communications. [preprint]
+Nature Communications, 15:4183. [paper]

 Awards